cometbft/cometbft/docs/rfc/rfc-103-incoming-txs-when-catching-up.md

 > Note that the evidence reactor implements a similar optimization.

-Should this code be removed from the mempool reactor to make it consistent with how the [RPC endpoints](#rpc) are implemented?
+Should the code for this optimization be removed from the mempool reactor to make it consistent with how the [RPC endpoints](#rpc) are implemented?
 Experimental evidence shows that actually the optimization works and improves the behavior of the nodes.
 The following picture shows the results of an experiment with four interconnected